- Theodore Melfi

 There isn’t much about Hidden Figures that isn’t predictable.
 Everything works out happily ever after, of course, and the three women overcome adversity to become decorated heroes in NASA’s legacy.
 And while most viewers will anticipate every beat of the story, knowing what happens doesn’t make it any less enjoyable.
 The charming performances remain so because of the fine actors behind them.
 Henson adopts a bashful, smart, and in one scene ferocious persona.
 Spencer plays the same sort of quietly subversive role that she won an Oscar for in The Help.
 But it’s Janelle Monáe’s presence of outspoken attitude and sexiness that steals the show, making her two costars seem rather dull by comparison.
 Costner and Dunst also do solid work, while Everybody Wants Some!! actor Glen Powell stars as John Glenn in another cocky turn.

 Given its PG rating, the production looks to the past with a wry sense of humor and airiness, avoiding some of the uglier trials these women of color must have faced.
 Based on true events or not, Hidden Figures doesn’t commit itself to its period, nor does it commit to the facts—the screenplay uses a lot of composite characters and artificially dramatized events.
 It’s more about connecting with the audience and drawing out historical parallels, even if that means using modern, period-inappropriate songs by co-producer Pharrell Williams on the soundtrack.
 Some of the dialogue, too, seems so on-the-nose that it distracts.
 Nonetheless, it’s a capably made film, the sort that crowded theaters will greet with resounding applause when it’s over.
-In an era when discussions about race are culturally germane, if not imperative, Hidden Figures is the right crowd-pleaser for the right time.
+In an era when discussions about race are not only culturally germane but imperative, Hidden Figures is the right crowd-pleaser for the right time.